cs-fullstack-2019-fall/codeassessment2-chrisawill/README.md

 # codeAssessment2
 #### Final Grade: 8.75/12

+1 Output off but mostly right. comments

+2 Good and commented

+3 Not working, but something there

+4 Comparisons wrong

+5 Mostly right comments

+6 Mostly right but iteration through instance array way off when printing

 ### Instructions
 Answer each question inside of the individual question files.
 Each file has the question paste inside of it.